 At the end of each six-monthly period, the Chief Executive Officer and Chief Financial Officer provide a formal declaration to the Board confirming that the Company's financial reports present a true and fair view, in all material respects, of the Company's financial condition and the operational results have been prepared in accordance with the relevant accounting standards.
-The statement also confirms that the integrity of the Company's financial statements are founded on a sound system of risk management and controls.
+The statement also confirms that the integrity of the Company's financial statements and notes to the financial statements are founded on a sound system of risk management and controls.
 The Board received this declaration from the Chief Executive Officer and Chief Financial Officer prior to approving the half year and full year financial statements for the reporting period.